great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ### 3. Create a Validator

 We will use a Validator to interactively create our Expectations.
-To do this, a Validator needs two parameters: one will indicate the data to run Expectations against, and the other will provide a name for the combined list of Expectations should we decide to save them for future use.
+To do this, a Validator needs two parameters.
+One parameter indicates the Batch containing data that is used to validate the Expectations.
+The other provides a name for the combined list of Expectations should we decide to save them for future use.

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py get_validator_and_inspect_data"
 ```

 :::info Working outside a Jupyter Notebook

-In a Jupyter Notebook you will automatically see the results of the above code in a new cell when the code is run.
-However, if you are working with a different Python interpreter you may need to explicitly print your results:
+If you're using a Jupyter Notebook you'll automatically see the results of the code you run in a new cell when you run the code.
+If you're using a different interpreter, you might need to explicitly print these results to view them:

 ```python name="tests/integration/docusaurus/validation/validator/how_to_create_and_edit_expectations_with_instant_feedback_fluent.py inspect_data_no_jupyter"
 ```